 The Online Learning Readiness Assessment is now required before registering for any online class.

 Students are required to access the Online Learning Readiness site through Sakai and complete the assessment.
-Follow the instructions below or in the brief video to access the site.
+Follow the instructions below.

 To Access the Online Learning Readiness Course